scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 the original failed data in the ``.data`` attribute, but more importantly, it contains a normalized DataFrame view of all the failure cases in the data via the ``.failure_cases`` attribute.
-This is reported at the most granular level so that the analyst can quickly understand what's wrong with their data.
+This is reported at the most granular level so that the data practitioner can quickly understand what's wrong with their data.

 Evolution